Muscles of the hip joint are those muscles that cause movement in the hip. The muscles of the hip consist of four main groups.

 - Hamstring portion is innervated by the tibial nerve.

-It is a flat, quadrangular muscle situated at anteromedial aspect of thigh.
+It is a flat, quadrangular muscle situated at anteromedial aspect of the thigh.
 The pectineus muscle is the most anterior adductor of the hip. ]

 The muscle arises from